usacpcheung/timetabling-app/README.md

 - If the solver reports infeasibility, inspect the generated assumption diagnostics via the solver snapshot download, or temporarily relax constraints such as repeat limits or teacher blocks.
 - Clearing the database from the *Manage Timetables* page will recreate the default demo dataset, which is useful during demos or when testing new solver strategies.
 - Ensure the `data/` directory remains writable—permission issues are the most common cause of missing timetables or failed backups on shared machines.

+## License

+This project is released under the [MIT License](LICENSE).

+## Third-party notices

+The application bundles Flowbite JavaScript assets within `static/vendor/`.
+Their MIT license notices are stored in `static/vendor/THIRD_PARTY_NOTICES.md` and must accompany any redistribution of those files.

+## Redistribution obligations

+When creating downstream distributions (for example compiled executables or Docker images), include:

+- A copy of this project's [MIT License](LICENSE).
+- The Flowbite license notices from `static/vendor/THIRD_PARTY_NOTICES.md` alongside the bundled assets.
+- Google OR-Tools' Apache-2.0 license and attribution.
+The OR-Tools project publishes the license and NOTICE file in its repository—include their Apache-2.0 text and an acknowledgement such as “This product includes software developed by Google LLC (OR-Tools)” in your distribution's NOTICE section to meet the dependency's requirements.